Exciting news! The Atlanta Doula Collective is proud to announce our birth of the Georgia Black Doula Network. New website coming soon!

 Addressing Racial Disparities

 Black Women in the United States, including Georgia, face higher rates of maternal mortality and morbidity compared to women of other races.
-The Black Doula network addresses these disparities by providing culturally competent care that understands and addresses the unique challenges faced by Black mothers and their families.
+The Georgia Black Doula Network, GBDN, addresses these disparities by providing culturally competent care that understands and addresses the unique challenges faced by Black mothers and their families.

 Cultural Competency

-Cultural competency is having an understanding of the cultural and social factors impacting the health and well-being of Black families.
+Cultural competency for the Georgia Black Doula Network is having an understanding of the cultural and social factors impacting the health and well-being of Black families.
 This is essential in providing holistic and effective support during pregnancy, childbirth, and the postpartum period.

 Building Trust